Floorp-Projects/Floorp/python/mach/docs/settings.rst

 =================

-Settings need to be explicitly defined, along with their type, otherwise mach will throw when loading the configuration files.
+Settings need to be explicitly defined, along with their type, otherwise mach will throw when trying to access them.

 To define settings, use the :func:`~decorators.SettingsProvider` decorator in an existing mach command module.
 E.g: